-There is a wide range of particle sizes when it comes to powder coatings; particle size can range from 2 to 50 μ (Microns).
-The average softening temperature Tg is about 80 °C and the average melting temperature is about 150 °C. Usually, a product will need to be cured for around 10 – 15 minutes at 200 °C but this could increase or decrease depending on thickness of the coat being applied.
-Thicker, smoother coatings are not always the desired outcome for every product and manufacturer.
-Sometimes it is best to have some orange peel texture because it helps to make any defects invisible to the consumer.
-Many consumers may prefer an orange peel effect because it effectively hides fingerprints.
+There is a diverse range of particle sizes when it comes to powder coatings, and particle sizes can range from 2 to 50 μ (Microns).
+The average softening temperature Tg is approximately 80 °C, and the average melting temperature is about 150 °C. In normal circumstances, a product will need to be cured for around 10 – 15 minutes at 200 °C. However, this could increase or decrease depending on the thickness of the coat being applied.

-It is more complicated to produce very thin coats with little film, but there is a specialized technique that can be used.
-A smooth, thin coating of less that 30 micrometres can be effectively produced by combining the fine powder particles with water, as well as further additives and filtration.
-This is known as the Powder Slurry process and it combines the advantages of powder coatings with the advantages of liquid coatings.
+Powder slurrying is a special technique that can be used when you need to produce very thin coats with little film.
+A smooth, thin coating of fewer than 30 micrometres can be produced when fine powder particles are combined with water and extra additives and filtration.
+The powder slurry process blends the benefits of powder coatings with the advantages of liquid coatings.

-- Powder coatings contain no solvents and release very little or no volatile organic compounds (VOC) into the air.
-This saves money because it eliminates the need for finishers to purchase expensive pollution control equipment.
-It is easier for organizations to comply with the regulations of the U.S. Environmental Protection Agency.
+Powder coatings have no solvents and are known for releasing little or no volatile organic compounds or VOCs into the air.
+This can be cost-effective as it removes the need for finishers to purchase expensive pollution control equipment.
+It also makes it easier for organizations to comply with environmental regulations.

 Main Types of Powder Coating

-In specific cases such as coil coatings or clear coats the most common product to use as a hardener is glycidyl ester.
-Similar to the epoxy resin, the crosslinking is once again based on carboxy-epoxy chemistry.
-With use of polyurethane powders, a different chemical reaction is used.
-In this case the binder resin carries hydroxyl functional groups that react with isocyanate groups of the hardener component.
-The isocyanate group is generally introduced in a blocked form and will require higher temperatures to become available for a cross-linking reaction with hydroxyl functionality.
+In specific cases such as coil coatings or clear coats, glycidyl ester is the most common product to use as a hardener.
+Similar to epoxy resin, the cross-linking is once again based on carboxy-epoxy chemistry.
+With the use of polyurethane powders, a different chemical reaction is generated.
+In this case, the binder resin carries hydroxyl functional groups that react with isocyanate groups of the hardener component.
+The isocyanate group is normally introduced in a blocked form and needs higher temperatures to deliver a cross-linking reaction with hydroxyl functionality.

-Generally, all thermosetting powder formulations must contain binder resin and cross-linker additives for the necessary chemical reactions to occur.
-It is most common to use a flow promoter where the active ingredient (a polyacrylate) is absorbed on silica as carrier or as masterbatch dispersed in a polyester resin as matrix.
-The great majority of powders will contain benzoin as the degassing agent.
-This will help to avoid pinholes in the final powder coating film.
+Generally, all thermosetting powder formulations must contain binder resin and cross-linker additives so that the necessary chemical reactions can occur.
+A flow promoter is commonly used, and the active ingredient (a polyacrylate) is absorbed on silica as a carrier or as a masterbatch dispersed in a polyester resin as a matrix.
+Most powders will contain benzoin as the degassing agent.
+This will help prevent pinholes in the final powder coating film.

-The thermoplastic type of powder coating is applied after heating.
-The coating melts and encapsulates the part being coated.
-The thermostat variety does not require additional processes after heating.
+The thermoplastic type of powder coating is applied following the heating process.
+The coating melts and encapsulates the part undergoing coating.
+The thermostat variety does not require additional processes once the heating process is complete.

-Powder coating cured with UV light has lower temperature requirements and a faster curing time than the other categories of powder coating.
-The coating powder will melt in one to two minutes (when it reaches a temperature between 110 °C and 130 °C).
-This type of powder coating requires photopolymerisable materials containing a chemical photoinitiator.
-The chemical photoinitiator immediately responds to UV light by starting the reaction that leads to the curing stage.
+Powder coating that’s cured with UV light has reduced temperature requirements and offers a faster curing time than the other types of powder coating.
+The coating powder will melt in one to two minutes (when it reaches a temperature between 110°C and 130°C).
+This type of powder coating requires photopolymerizable materials that contain a chemical photoinitiator.
+The chemical photoinitiator immediately responds to UV light by beginning the reaction that leads to curing.

 Process of Powder Coating